Shanig03/Container-And-Iterators/Ex4/README.md

 # Custom Container with Multiple Iterators

-This project implements a custom container class with various iteration patterns using C++17.
+This project implements a custom generic container class with various iteration patterns.
 The container supports multiple traversal strategies through specialized iterators.
 #### Note:
 This project is implemented primarily using header (`.hpp`) files because it extensively uses template classes.
 Template classes must be fully defined in headers since they need to be available at compile time.
 This allows the compiler to generate the correct code for each template instantiation with different types (`int`, `double`, `string`, etc.).
 Unlike regular classes, template code cannot be split between declaration (`.hpp`) and definition (`.cpp`) files due to template instantiation mechanics in C++.